publiccodenet/about/activities/conflict-of-interest/policy.md

 Interested Party discloses to the Operations coordinator.
 The Operations coordinator evaluates the disclosure, elevating to the Chief Executive if necessary.

-### Disclosure form

-The Conflict of Interest disclosure form is [accessible on the Drive.](../conflict-of-interest/disclosure-form.md)

 ### Information to Include in a Disclosure

 Be prepared to describe fully any relationships, transactions, positions you hold (volunteer or otherwise), or circumstances that you believe could contribute to a Conflict of Interest between the Foundation for Public Code and your personal interests, financial or otherwise.